loucasa/echo-api/README.md

 minikube start
 minikube image load echo-api:latest
 ```
+After applying the manifest you can either port-forward as above or use `minikube service echo-api-lb` to find the url to access the service.

-Then apply the manifest and port-forward as above.
-You can then manage the cluster using `minikube dashboard` if preferred to command line.
+You can also manage the cluster using `minikube dashboard` if preferred to command line.

 ### Exposing with LoadBalancer (Minikube)
-If you want to access your API via a LoadBalancer service (on port 80), apply the manifest and run:
+If you want to access your API via a LoadBalancer service (external to cluster and port 80), apply the manifest and run:
 ```bash
 minikube tunnel
 ```